URINARY INCONTINENCE : LASER TREATMENT

 • Yoga : yoga, particularly gentle poses, can help strengthen pelvic floor muscles and improve bladder control.

-• Pilates : like yoga, the Pilates method focuses on strengthening core muscles, including the pelvic floor, which can be beneficial for managing urinary leakage.
+• Pilates : like yoga, the Pilates method focuses on strengthening the core muscles, including the pelvic floor, which can be beneficial for controlling urinary leakage.

 Sports to avoid